 Yes.
 Absolutely.
 You cannot leave the country without a passport.

-When talking about traveling to the Holy Land, the question of safety always comes up particularly with friends and family of the person or persons wanting to go.
-I always tell people the most dangerous part of the trip to Israel will be your time spent in New York!
-Seriously, everytime something happens in Israel it makes international news.
-Can you imagine if everytime there was a violent crime committed in Atlanta or Dallas it made international news?
+When considering a trip to the Holy Land, the question of safety always comes up, particularly among friends and family of the person(s) wanting to go.
+I always tell people that the most dangerous part of the trip to Israel will be your time spent in New York!
+Seriously, every time something happens in Israel, it makes international news.
+Can you imagine if every time a violent crime was committed in Atlanta or Dallas that it also made international news?
 No one would ever want to visit those cities if we applied the same logic as some Americans do to visiting the Holy Land.

-Normal mid-March temperatures are in the low 70s during the day and mid 50s in the evening.
+Normal mid-March temperatures are in the low-70s during the day and mid-50s in the evening.

 We all gather at a designated New York airport three hours before our flight to Israel leaves the country.
 Everyone makes their own travel arrangements to New York.